ibm-cloud-docs/cephaas/create-clusters.md

 ## Create a cluster
 {: #create-a-cluster}

-Use the IBM Cloud console to start cluster creation from your Fusion as a Service deployment.
+Use the IBM Cloud console to start cluster creation from your IBM Fusion as a service deployment.
 The deployment dashboard surfaces capacity, quotas, and status information, while cluster creation is completed in the Red Hat OpenShift on IBM Cloud Satellite workflow.

 1. Log in to the {{site.data.keyword.cloud_notm}} console.
-2. Open your Fusion as a Service deployment from the **Resource list**.
+2. Open your IBM Fusion as a service deployment from the **Resource list**.
 3. From the deployment dashboard, click **Cluster management** > **Clusters**.

 The **Clusters** page shows Name, State, Location, Worker count, Created date, Version, and Infrastructure.